FoalTS/foal/docs/guide/2-handle-a-request.md

-# 2. Handle you first request
+# 2. Handle your first request

 Now that all is set up, you are going to handle your first request.
 The frontend expects to get a json object with the name of the airport when making a request to `GET /airport`.